-Return a string suitable for use as the dsn argument for connect().
+Return a string suitable for use as the dsn parameter for connect ().
 This string is identical to the strings that are defined by the Oracle names server or defined in the tnsnames.ora file.

-''' cx_Oracle.SessionPool (user, password, database, min, max, increment[, connectiontype=cx_Oracle.Connection, threaded=False, get-mode=cx_Oracle.SPOOL_ATTRVAL_NOWAIT, homogeneous=True, externalauth=False, encoding=None, nencoding=None, edition=None])
+cx_Oracle.SessionPool(user, password, dsn, min, max, increment, connectiontype=cx_Oracle.Connection, threaded=False. getmode=cx Oracle.SPOOL ATTRVAL NOWAIT, events=False, homogeexternalauth=False, encoding=None, nencoding=None. edition=None)

 Create and return a session pool object.
-This allows for very fast connections to the database and is of primary '''

-use in a server where the same connection is being made multiple times in rapid succession (a web server, for example).
+This allows for very fast connections to the database and is of primary use in a server where the same connection is being made multiple times in rapid succession (a web server, for example).